ILoveStudy/richardresume.io/gong.hanjin_cv.japan.md

 Has 12 years of software development experience. have a solid algorithmic and data structure foundation.

-Proficient in the following languages: Java, typescript, Javascript, Golang, html 5, css.x
+Proficient in the following languages: Java, Python,Golang , typescript, Javascript,  html5,  css.x

 and get acquainted with their ecological environment.